figlinafik/OblivionEnhagedCam/obse_readme.txt

-Oblivion Script Extender v0021 by Ian Patterson, Stephen Abel, Paul Connelly and Madeesh Kannan (ianpatt, behippo, scruggsywuggsy the ferret, shadeMe)
+Oblivion Script Extender v0020 by Ian Patterson, Stephen Abel, and Paul Connelly (ianpatt, behippo, and scruggsywuggsy the ferret)

-Additional contributions from Timeslip, The J, DragoonWraith, SkyRanger-1, badhair, JRoush and kyoma.
+Additional contributions from Timeslip, The J, DragoonWraith, SkyRanger-1, badhair, JRoush, shademe, and kyoma.

 The Oblivion Script Extender, or OBSE for short, is a modder's resource that expands the scripting capabilities of Oblivion.
 It doesn't make any modifications to oblivion.exe, TESConstructionSet.exe, or any other files in your oblivion install, so don't worry about permanent side effects.
 It is compatible with the 1.2.0.416 Oblivion patch, as well as the 1.2 version of the Construction Set.
 Versions of Oblivion downloaded via Steam are supported as well.

 This release adds:
--Support for user-defined events
--Ability to turn off certain compiler warnings
--Fixes for various vanilla bugs
--New events: OnSoulTrap, OnSaveIni, OnMagicEffectHit2, OnQuestComplete, OnMagicCast, OnMagicApply, OnWaterDive, OnWaterSurface
--Quest stage, combat style and cell related commands -New loader injection method for the editor
--Misc commands and bug-fixes
+-Ability to use OBSE data types and expressions as arguments to *all* commands through optional compiler override -Path grid commands
+-Versions of existing commands which do not save their changes to the savegame -Commands to allow increased control over OBSE's text input functionality -Torch- and light-related commands
+-Numerous new cell-related commands
+-Several misc. new commands, plus bug-fixes and tweaks -Updates to plugin API

 [ Installation ]